 Tucnak was originally developed, by OK1ZIA, to execute on

 "Linux" and other UNIX-like operating systems.
 Alongside this was a 'reduced functionality' version integrated with the 'Cygwin' library that could be run under Microsoft Windows® XP.

 Tucnak provides all the features of TACLog but runs on modern machines/laptops using non-specific hardware and integrated sound cards.
-In addition, there is new features that support modern multiplier schemes, networked multi-band operation and HF!
+In addition, there are new features that support modern multiplier schemes, networked multi-band operation and HF!

 In early 2012 the code-base was forked to extend the functionality to native Windows®.